-- 3.19 Strategic Policy G states that new housing within the National Park will be required to meet the need of local communities.
-Proposals must take appropriate account of local housing needs in terms of size, type and tenure of dwellings. - 3.20 One of the existing problems identified in the Eryri LDP in terms of meeting local housing needs is the proportion of second homes and holiday homes.
-Explanatory text in para 5.2 states the current housing situation creates difficulties for local people to access the housing market.
+- 3.19 Strategic Policy G is the over-arching strategic policy for housing which states that new housing within the National Park will be required to meet the need of local communities.
+Proposals must take appropriate account of local housing needs in terms of size, type and tenure of dwellings. - 3.20 One of the existing problems identified in the Eryri Local Development Plan in terms of meeting local housing needs is the proportion of second homes and short-term lets.
+Explanatory text in paragraph 5.2 states the current housing situation creates difficulties for local people to access the housing market.
 The accessibility and affordability of housing is an essential factor in securing long term sustainability of our rural communities.
-These problems are exacerbated by the significant percentage of second and short term lets within the National Park which can have a considerable effect on the sustainability of local communities. - 3.21 Strategic Policy G states that new housing within the National Park will be required to meet the need of local communities and that proposals must take account of, amongst other things, the type of housing for which there is a need.
-The intention of Strategic Policy G is to supply permanent homes for local communities.
-The provision of second home and short term lets does not contribute to this aim.
+These problems are exacerbated by the significant percentage of second and short term lets within the National Park which can have a considerable effect on the sustainability of local communities. - 3.21 The Article 4 Direction Justification Report provides additional evidence of barriers/problems in terms of meeting local housing needs due to the proportion of second homes and short-term holiday lets.
+The justification report shows that the percentage of second homes and short-term holiday lets within the National Park boundary was above 17%.
+It also states that 65.5% of residents, based on the lowest quartile of income and house prices, are priced out of the market. - 3.22 The purpose of Strategic Policy G is to provide permanent homes to meet the needs of local communities.
 When a main home changes use to a second home or short term let, it results in the reduction and erosion of the housing stock that is available for permanent residents to buy or rent.
 In areas with a high proportion of second homes and short term let accommodation, opportunities for members of Eryri's communities to own or rent a permanent home are reduced.
-The use of a ceiling for the number of second homes and short term let is considered necessary to halt the erosion of the existing permanent housing stock. - 3.22 As referred to above, national legislation and policy, local strategies and planning policies are all aligned to the aims of the Article 4 Direction.
-The current housing stock position in Eryri highlighted in the Article 4 Direction justification report highlights the need to act urgently in order to meet the needs of Eryri's local communities and realise the vision of national policy and legislation, as well as local plans and policies.
-This Supplementary Planning Guidance sets out how national and local policies can be applied and provide guidance on when and where applications for second homes and short term lets would likely to be considered acceptable
+The use of a ceiling for the number of second homes and short term let is considered necessary to halt the erosion of the existing permanent housing stock, and to meet the requirement of policy Strategic Policy G. - 3.23 New build housing and conversions provide opportunities to add to the existing housing stock available as permanent homes.
+This will act to counteract the loss of dwellings used as main homes to second homes and short-term holiday lets.
+The requirement of Strategic Policy G for permanent homes will be achieved via a planning condition to ensure that all new build homes, and conversions, be used as a main home (C3) (with the exception of short-term self-catering holiday accommodation as part of a rural enterprise scheme outside the development boundary, see paragraphs 6.2 6.3) - 3.24 As referred to above, national legislation and policy, local strategies and planning policies can be supported with the implementation of the Article 4 Direction.
+The current housing stock position in Eryri highlighted in the Article 4 Direction Justification Report highlights the need to act urgently in order to meet the needs of Eryri's local communities and realise the vision of national policy and legislation, as well as local plans and policies.
+This Supplementary Planning Guidance sets out how national and local policies can be applied and provide guidance on when and where applications for second homes and short term lets would likely to be considered acceptable.